Tsitsikamma National Park

 Baboons know their way around camp, all smiles when they find the perfect treat

 The Dolphin Trail has two days of hiking and three nights at lodges, the first hiking day is mostly through the forest on high ground.
 We saw snakes, monkeys and more baboons

 Ruth found a porcupine quill

 The lodge had a golf course, this elevated green made out of concreate gave me a good deal of trouble

-The lodges would cook breakfast and dinner, the rooms were bigger than my apartment
+The lodges would cook breakfast and dinner, a luxury walk for sure

 On the second day of hiking, the trail was along the coast